 greatly to this performance.

-studies to contribute to medical and health applications of microwave and plasma technology.
-We are also
+We are aiming to contribute to medical and health applications of microwave and plasma technology.

 Initiatives with existing businesses